3bdlrhman/ClinicApplication/README.md

 ## Notes

-This app is based on rules so admin can view the dashboard and the secretary page And Secretary can only view secretary page
+This app is based on Roles so admin can view the dashboard and the secretary page And Secretary can only view secretary page

 ### ADMIN   [AdminUser@email.com]